Health & Safety Updates

 We are confident that with the safety and health protocols being followed by our faculty and staff, the Art of Living Retreat Center is a place where our guests can gather safely for rest and relaxation.
 How have we prepared?

-- In compliance with CDC travel guidelines, all guests arriving on or after July 14 will be required to show proof of full COVID-19 vaccination OR a lab certified Covid-19 test that produced negative results within 72 hours of your arrival.
+- In compliance with CDC travel guidelines, all guests are required to show proof of full COVID-19 vaccination OR a lab certified Covid-19 test that produced negative results within 72 hours of your arrival.

 - Guests are required to check-in one at a time, have their temperature taken, answer screening questions, and sign a health waiver.